 Everymembercounts.org was developed in part under grant 1U79SM061749-01 from the Substance Abuse and Mental Health Services Administration (SAMHSA) U.S. Department of Health and Human Services (HHS) and the Helpline Center for veterans, military members and their families in South Dakota.
 If you are interested in obtaining these materials, order materials here.

 MakeTheConnection is customizable website that connects veterans, their friends and family members with information, resources, and solutions to issues affecting their health, well-being, and everyday lives.
 The site includes inspiring stories of strength, positive steps to take and what has worked for other veterans with similar issues.

 US Military Matters offers free online training and resources for National Guard and Reserve Members, loved ones and prevention professionals.

 Suicide prevention and mental health information is available through the United States Department of Veteran Affairs.

 Each branch of the military has suicide prevention efforts in place and maintains a website that contains mental health and suicide prevention information and resources.

 Facts about Veteran Suicide (updated July 2016)

 The Helpline Center has developed the posters above as part of a campaign in part under grant 1U79SM061749-01 from the Substance Abuse and Mental Health Services Administration (SAMHSA) U.S. Department of Health and Human Services (HHS).
-If you would like to obtain any of these materials, please contact the Helpline Center at firstname.lastname@example.org or by calling 605-339-4357.
+If you are interested in obtaining these materials, order here.